Buck008/Transformer-Accelerator-Based-on-FPGA/README.md

 # FPGA-Based Weight-Fixed Systolic Array for Matrix Multiplication
 You can run it on pynq z1 (or any other Zynq device, since the systolic array is parameterized).
-The repository contains the relevant Verilog code, Vivado configuration and C code for sdk testing.
+The repository contains the relevant Verilog code, Vivado configuration and C/Python code for sdk/PYNQ testing.
 The size of the systolic array can be changed, now it is 24X24.
 In the future, I might add some nonlinear hardware acceleration operators, such as those that compute Softmax, Gelu and LayerNorm functions.
 I am still working on to improve the accuracy and performance of this part.

 How to reproduce this project: